thejasono/data_pipeline-kakfa-spark-airflow-s3-athena/docs/api-kafka-spark-aws-pipeline.md

 # Create a Kafka topic named "names_topic" with 1 partition and replication
 factor 1
 docker exec kafka kafka-topics --create \
---topic api_events \
+  --topic names_topic \
   --bootstrap-server kafka:19092 \
---partitions 3 \
+  --partitions 1 \
   --replication-factor 1
 Output: If successful, you’ll see a confirmation that the topic was created.
 We can verify by listing topics
 again:
-docker exec kafka kafka-topics --list --bootstrap-server kafka:19092 Now api_events should appear in the list.
+docker exec kafka kafka-topics --list --bootstrap-server kafka:19092 Now names_topic should appear in the list.
 Great!
 Kafka is ready to receive data.
 Why multiple partitions?
 Partitions allow Kafka to scale.
 With 3 partitions, Kafka can handle more throughput (producers can send to partitions in parallel, and consumers in a group can split the work by reading from different partitions).
 Also, if we had 3 Spark consumer tasks, each could be assigned